microsoft/HoloLensNavigationForRobots/Setup/CONFIGURATION.md

   > qicli call ALMotion.setAngles "HeadPitch" 0.0 0.3
 ```

-The `setAngles` call is a non-blocking call.
-Parameters:
+**setAngles** is a non-blocking call with the following parameters:
-- `names` – The name or names of joints, chains, “Body”, “JointActuators”, “Joints” or “Actuators”.
+- **names** – The name or names of joints, chains, “Body”, “JointActuators”, “Joints” or “Actuators”.
-- `angles` – One or more angles in radians
+- **angles** – One or more angles in radians
-- `fractionMaxSpeed` – The fraction of maximum speed to use
+- **fractionMaxSpeed** – The fraction of maximum speed to use

-Valid Pepper joint names can be found [here](http://doc.aldebaran.com/2-5/family/romeo/joints_romeo.html?highlight=joint) and [here](https://developer.softbankrobotics.com/nao6/nao-documentation/nao-developer-guide/kinematics-data/effector-chain-definitions#nao-chains),
+Valid Pepper joint names can be found [**here**](http://doc.aldebaran.com/2-5/family/romeo/joints_romeo.html?highlight=joint) and [**here**](https://developer.softbankrobotics.com/nao6/nao-documentation/nao-developer-guide/kinematics-data/effector-chain-definitions#nao-chains),
-or call `getBodyNames` for a complete list.
+or call **getBodyNames** for a complete list.

-## Pepper RViz configuration file
+## Pepper RVIZ Configuration File

-location: `/opt/ros/melodic/share/naoqi_driver/share/pepper.rviz`
+The configuration file for the Pepper robot will set up ROS nodes for convenient operations as well as present a simulated model of the robot on the navigation map.

+Location: ***/opt/ros/melodic/share/naoqi_driver/share/pepper.rviz***

 # Miscellaneous
 The folowing instructions are optional and provide alternative methods to perfom setup and configuration actions.
 They are intended to be helpful in system modification and/or troubleshooting.